YGwan/chatCLI-server/README.md

 3. Chatgpt Question Session Maintenance Method
     - When you ask a question on chatgpt, there is a problem in the CLI environment that the content of the previous question is not connected to the next question.
     - Method 1: Connect the questions. -> This also does not work normally because the answer to the question is not connected.
-    - Method 2: Connect questions + answers to those questions. -> Check that it is operating normally.
+    - Method 2: Connect questions + answers to those questions. -> It works normally.

     <br>